danphillipsstats/danphillipsstats.github.io/_pages/cv.md

 Education
 ======
-* DPhil in Statistics, University of Oxford, 2026 (submitted)
+* DPhil in Statistics, University of Oxford, 2026 (submitted).
+  Supervised by David Steinsaltz and Maria Christodoulou.
 * MMath in Mathematics and Statistics, University of Oxford, 2020

 Work experience